 JOINT PETITION FOR DECLARATORY STATEMENT

-ENRON COMPRESSION SERVICES COMPANY (“ECS” or “the Customer”), by and through its undersigned counsel, and GULF POWER COMPANY (“Gulf Power”), by and through its undersigned counsel, hereby jointly petition the Florida Public Service Commission (“Commission”) pursuant to Section 120.565, Florida Statutes and respectfully request the Commission’s declaration that, on the facts set forth below, Customer’s request for electric service from Gulf Power is controlling in this case and, pursuant to that request, Gulf Power is both obligated and entitled to furnish ECS with electric service pursuant to the rules and regulations of the Commission and the rates and other statements set forth in Gulf Power’s Tariff for Retail Electric Service on file with and approved by the Commission.
+ENRON COMPRESSION SERVICES COMPANY (“ECS” or “the Customer”), by and through its undersigned counsel, and GULF POWER COMPANY (“Gulf Power”), by and through its undersigned counsel, hereby jointly petition the Florida Public Service Commission (“Commission”) pursuant to Section 120.565, Florida Statutes and respectfully request the Commission’s declaration that, on the facts set forth below, Customer’s request for electric service from Gulf Power is controlling in this case and, pursuant to that request, Gulf Power, the only public utility operating in the vicinity, is both obligated and entitled to furnish ECS with electric service pursuant to the rules and regulations of the Commission and the rates and other statements set forth in Gulf Power’s Tariff for Retail Electric Service on file with and approved by the Commission.
 As grounds for the relief requested by this petition, ECS and Gulf Power (collectively “the Petitioners”) respectfully show:

 1. Notices and communications with respect to this petition should be addressed to: